AnalogFeelings/Bluechirp/README.md

 I tried to make my own client from scratch, but I didn't know how to structure the codebase cleanly, so I abandoned it.
 I then found Tooter, an unfinished, also abandoned UWP client for Mastodon that was looking for a new owner.

-After a very short conversation on [issue #1](https://github.com/AestheticalZ/Bluechirp/issues/1), I became the owner of Tooter, which I've since rebranded to Bluechirp.
+After a very short conversation on [issue #1](https://github.com/AnalogFeelings/Bluechirp/issues/1), I became the owner of Tooter, which I've since rebranded to Bluechirp.
 I rebranded it because the name Tooter has already been picked up by other Mastodon clients and social medias.

 ## :sparkles: Major Contributors
-* :floppy_disk: **AestheticalZ** - Lead developer.
+* :floppy_disk: **Analog Feelings** - Lead developer.
 UI, logo design and code.
 * :fireworks: **colinkiama** - Original creator of Tooter.
 Without him, this project wouldn't exist.

 ## :handshake: Contributing